 Overview of Learning Activities

 This course is an industry placement course.
 Learning in this course is primarily ‘on-the-job’, complimented by a series of tutorials and workshops aimed at assisting you in selection, placement and reflection.
 It involves the completion of a placement over the semester with an arts industry host.

 Overview of Learning Resources

-RMIT University will provide you with resources and tools for learning in this course through our online systems.
+RMIT will provide you with resources and tools for learning in this course through our online systems.
 The University Library has extensive resources for Gallery and Museum Management students.
 The Library has produced a subject guide that includes quality online and print resources for your studies.

 Overview of Assessment

-You will be assessed on how well you meet the learning outcomes of this course and on your development against the program capabilities through your proposal with host organization and an internship report.
+You will be assessed on how well you meet the learning outcomes of this course and on your development against the program capabilities through the following assignments: